 First thing to do is eliminate clutter that currently resides in your home.
-There is no use moving items that aren't integral to your life.
+There is no use moving items that aren’t integral to your life.
 Having less stuff will allow for more space in which to work.
 If you have the energy, this would be a good time to plan a yard sale.
 Then, take your earnings and pick up packing materials such as boxes, tape and colored markers or self adhesive labels for coding.
 You should also get some fragile stickers for the boxes which are going to contain delicate items.
 If planning to utilize a moving company, this is the ideal time to research and check out referrals.
 There are lots of options on the market so it’s worth spending a bit of time looking into movers like CB Removals (www.cbremovals.co.uk).
 After all, you don’t want to pick a bad company and have your belongings broken in the move.

 Call all health practitioners and request copies of medical records.
 If you have a doctor already set in your new location, you can give the address and have a copy sent there as well.
 If your children are in school, notify the administration and request copies of school records.